Admission Policy

 Carman Day Care Dementia Service

-This is a specialised day service, which provides support to those who suffer from dementia and those who care for them.
+Referrals to the day care service are made via the acute hospital services and HSE community services.
+This is a specialised day service, which provides support to those with dementia and those who care for them.
 A secure and caring environment is provided in the Carman Centre on a day care basis.
 Limited respite care is also available for those who attend.
-(Females only.)
 Transport and lunch are provided at a minimal cost.
-In order to ensure a homely environment the maximum number of daily places are limited to nine.
-Referrals are made through Consultants and the Public Health Department.